isabella232/orange-trust-badge-android/README.md

 * either directly copy, from the source code, the otb module in your project,
 * or import it as a new `aar` module using the Android Studio New Module menu.

-In both cases you will have to add it to your dependecies as follow (supposing you named the new module `otb`):
+In both cases you will have to add it to your dependencies as follow (supposing you named the new module `otb`):
 ```groovy
 dependencies {
     //android Support